JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_09.md

 The revelators know that this unusual communication will be possible not only because of the material in the book, but also because of the internal presence of a divine spark.
 Therein lies the key to understanding the text:
 <br style="clear:both;"/>

-> Although the approach to the Paradise presence of the Father must await your attainment of the highest finite levels of spirit progression, you should rejoice in the recognition of the ever-present possibility of immediate communion with the bestowal spirit of the Father so intimately associated with your inner soul and your spiritualizing self. ([UB 5:1.3](/en/The_Urantia_Book/5#p1_3))
+> Although the approach to the Paradise presence of the Father must await your attainment of the highest finite levels of spirit progression, you should rejoice in the recognition of the ever-present possibility of immediate communion with the bestowal spirit of the Father so intimately associated with your inner soul and your spiritualizing self. (<a id="a91_351"></a>[UB 5:1.3](/en/The_Urantia_Book/5#p1_3))

 The text published 69 years ago is a door that, once opened, we realize that it is an instrument that leads us to discover that the most important thing of all is LOVE.
 A simple element, the book.
 An extraordinary lesson within, the personal encounter with the loving God of Jesus of Nazareth.